 Jacky had on his teasing smile.
 “I meant for Vic’s plan and my firework plan.
 Don’t tell me you were thinking of having another proposal taking place here as well.”

 Joanne took her right hand out of her coat pocket and hit Jacky on the shoulder.
 “I knew you’re too cheap to plan anything like this!”

 Jacky knew she was joking so he caught her hand and laced it with his.
 But he wasn’t done.
 He took off one glove and undid a black ring from his finger.
 Then he slipped it onto her ring finger.
 It was when he was satisfied with his work that he let go of her hand.
 While he was putting his glove on again, Joanne inspected the ring on her finger.

-“We wouldn’t want to steal the show from Vic and Cyndi, do we?”
+“We wouldn’t want to steal the show from Vic and Cyndi, would we?”
 Jacky reasoned.
 “But you have the other half of the pair now.”

 © Wednesday, December 21st, 2011

-– Hope everyone enjoy it to some extent and have a Merry Christmas!
+– Hope everyone enjoyed it to some extent and have a Merry Christmas!